radwaahmed548/BCD/README.md

 ## Overview
 - This application reminds the user to her self-examination every month.
-- It can predict whether the cancer is benign or malignant based on blood test results.
+- It can predict whether the tumor is benign or malignant based on blood test results.
 - It can help the user to set-up a calendar to remind her with her doctor appointments, chemotherapy sessions and her medications.